Kenny Vance: 1990s and later

 In 1992, Vance started a doo wop group, the re-formed (no longer fictional) Kenny Vance and The Planotones from American Hot Wax.
 They released two albums "Teenage Jazz" and "Looking for an Echo", and then created the whole soundtrack for the 1999 film Looking for an Echo, for which Vance was also the musical director and the singing voice of Armand Assante.
 Since then the group has released eight more albums, including "Lovers Island", Countdown to Love", "Dancing and Romancing", "Oceans of Time", and their holiday album, "Mr. Santa".
 They continue to perform to audiences nationwide and on PBS.

 Vance was inducted into the Vocal Group Hall of Fame as part of Jay and the Americans in 2002, and into the Long Island Music Hall of Fame in 2008.
 In 2012, Hurricane Sandy destroyed Vance's oceanfront home of 38 years in Rockaway Beach, Queens.
 Vance did not perform from 2014 to 2017 for health reasons.

 Kenny Vance and the Planotones released a new album, "For Your Love", in 2020.
 During the COVID-19 pandemic, Vance reunited with members of the original Planotones to record "Brave Companions", a song he wrote in tribute to first responders, with proceeds donated to the First Responders Children's Foundation.
 He also directed a documentary, Heart & Soul, about music performers of the doo wop era.
 Doc NYC selected the film for its "Only In New York" program.

-Other artists produced and performed with

-Phoebe Snow, Danny O'Keefe, Delbert McClinton, The Kingsnakes, Rafi Pagan, Peter Himmelman, Toni Basil, Yusef Lateef, Brooklyn Dreams, Peter Allen, Don McLean, John Cafferty, Tracey Ullman, The Beaver Brown Band, among others.